JLR to begin testing prototype hydrogen Land Rover this year

 As well as offering the prospect of harmless emissions, hydrogen fuel cells also provide greater range than battery-electric cars.
 But there is little fuelling infrastructure currently in place to support mass adoption of the technology.

-German carmaker BMW (BMWG.DE) plans a limited series hydrogen fuel cell model SUV in 2022 as it continues to research zero-emission alternatives to battery-electric cars. read more
+German carmaker BMW plans a limited series hydrogen fuel cell model SUV in 2022 as it continues to research zero-emission alternatives to battery-electric cars.

-In December, Japanese carmaker Toyota Motor Corp (7203.T) unveiled its revamped Mirai hydrogen fuel cell car, in a fresh push to promote the zero-emission technology amid rapidly growing demand for electric vehicles. read more
+In December, Japanese carmaker Toyota Motor Corp unveiled its revamped Mirai hydrogen fuel cell car, in a fresh push to promote the zero-emission technology amid rapidly growing demand for electric vehicles.

 Our Standards: The Thomson Reuters Trust Principles.